|

 - WALTHER:

-Modern form of German Waldhar, meaning "ruler of
+meaning "ruler of

 - WALTON:

-"Spring settlement."
-English surname transferred to forename use,
+English habitational surname transferred to forename use,

-itself from the Old English elements wæll "spring" and tun
+composed of the Old English elements wæll "spring" and tun

-"enclosure, settlement."
+"enclosure, settlement," hence "spring settlement."

 - WAPASHA: